 (MTA corrects to say notes are proposed, not approved)

-NEW YORK, Nov 28 (Reuters) - New York’s Metropolitan Transportation Authority said on Wednesday it proposes to sell $4.8 billion of bond anticipation notes over the next two years to cover damage caused by superstorm Sandy.
+NEW YORK, Nov 28 (Reuters) - New York’s Metropolitan Transportation Authority said on Wednesday i t p roposes to sell $4.8 billion of bond anticipation notes over the next two years to cover damages caused by Superstorm Sandy.

-Under the plan, proposed on Wednesday by the authority’s board, the MTA will sell $2.9 billion of the notes in 2013 and $1.9 billion in 2014, with the proceeds earmarked for repairing damaged infrastructure.
+Under the plan, the MTA will sell $2.9 billion of the notes in 2013 and $1.9 billion in 2014, with the proceeds earmarked for repairing damaged infrastructure.

-The new debt will be repaid with reimbursements that the MTA will get from the Federal Emergency Management Agency and from insurance, officials said.
+The debt will be repaid with reimbursements MTA will get from the Federal Emergency Management Agency and from insurance, officials said.

 The MTA’s initial storm damage estimate is $5.02 billion, and the agency said it expects it might have to cover $950 million of that amount on its own.
 (Reporting by Hilary Russ; Editing by Leslie Adler)